broadwayinc/skapi-documentation/api-reference/data-types/README.md

     type: 'message' | 'private' | 'error' | 'success' | 'close' | 'notice';
     message: any;
-    sender?: string; // User ID of the sender
-}) => void;
+    sender?: string; // User ID of the sender sender_cid?: string; // Connection ID of the sender }) => void;
 ```